famoser/docs/docs/communicate/conflicts.md

 change to an interest based discussion to preserve face (interests do not change, only positions need to!).

-### principled negotiation
+## principled negotiation

-separate the people from the problem (work towards mutual agreement, actively listen and interpret in their favorite).
+separate the people from the problem (work towards mutual agreement, actively listen and interpret in their favour).
 focus on interests not positions (stand in their shoes to find out why / why not).
 invent options for mutual gain (do not finish negotiation until both parties have been heard.
 insist on using objective criteria (find out intentions and never give in to pressure).